 - Total Cost Basis of Property Distributed - This is the sum of the member's cost basis of the stock received plus the amount of cash received.

 - Member's Basis After Withdrawal - In the case of a Full Withdrawal, the Member's Basis After Withdrawal will always equal zero.
 In the case of a partial withdrawal, the members remaining tax basis in the club will be shown here.
 It will be a preliminary value until the club records are closed at the end of the calendar year.

 - Gain/(Loss) Realized on Withdrawal - The club member may have a taxable gain or loss as a result of his withdrawal.
 This is an amount in addition to any gains or losses that are allocated to him on his K-1 form.
-It must be included in Section C on Form 8949 of his personal tax return.
-If he has been in the club less than a year it will go into the Short Term section of form 8949.
-If he has been in the club longer than a year, it will be reported in the Long Term section.
+It must be included in Short term Section C on Form 8949 of his personal tax return if he has been in the club less than a year.
+If he has been in the club longer than a year, it will be reported in section F in the Long Term section.
 It will be identified as a "Disposal of partnership interest".